2013 International Bridge Building Specifications

 optimized for a single loading point, etc.) which is a violation of

 the rules or prevents testing as described above in Section 4, that bridge shall be disqualified.
-If the

 Decisions of the judges are final; these rules may be revised as